 The Memorial seeks to show that Australia's contribution to peacekeeping exemplifies Australian openness, fairness, egalitarianism, mateship, initiative, and respect for diversity and social justice for all people.

-The Memorial will record the evolution of international peacekeeping over the last 60 years, including the development of complex multi-dimensional and integrated missions with multi-national military, police and civilian components.
+The Memorial will record the evolution of international peacekeeping for almost 70 years, including the development of complex multi-dimensional and integrated missions with multi-national military, police and civilian components.
 It should demonstrate that Australia and the individual Peacekeepers that it sends overseas contribute positively to international peace and world stability by assisting nations to regain stability and aiding individuals in distress and danger.

 The Memorial will be a focal point for national parades and remembrance ceremonies in recognition of Australian peacekeeping on appropriate occasions such as ANZAC day (25th April), UN International Day of Peacekeepers (29th May), Australian Peacekeeper's and Peacemaker's Day (14th September), and United Nations Day (24th October).
 It will be available always for individual and group commemoration and reflection.